How to Fix a Limp Christmas Cactus — For Bright and Flourishing Festive Foliage This Winter

 (Image credit: Thom GourleyFlatbread Images, LLC/Alamy Stock Photo)

-Houseplants can be difficult to look after if you're not a green thumb, and all of them require specific conditions and frequent maintenance.
+Even the most popular houseplants can be difficult to look after if you're not a green thumb, and all of them require specific conditions and frequent maintenance.
 One day your plant can be looking perfectly fine, the next its leaves are limp and turning red, with no explanation at all as to why.

 What about in the case of the Christmas cactus, then?
-'Limp leaves are typically an indication of a watering issue,' says indoor gardening specialist from Urban Leafy, George Brown.
+"Limp leaves are typically an indication of a watering issue," says indoor gardening specialist from Urban Leafy, George Brown.
 When it comes to how often you should water a Christmas cactus they need semi-frequent watering every one to two weeks as well as good drainage.
-'By adjusting these care elements, your Christmas cactus should return to its healthy, vibrant state in no time,' says George.
+"By adjusting these care elements, your Christmas cactus should return to its healthy, vibrant state in no time," says George.

 How do you fix limp leaves on a christmas cactus?